michaelbromley/ngx-pagination/readme.md

 ### PaginatePipe

 The PaginatePipe should be placed at the end of an NgFor expression.
-It accepts a single argument, which should be either a `number` or an object confirming to `IPaginationInstance`.
-If the argument is a number, the number sets the value of `itemsPerPage`.
+It accepts a single argument, an object confirming to `IPaginationInstance`.

-Using an object allows some more advanced configuration.
 The following config options are available:

 ```JavaScript
 interface IPaginationInstance {